theoden8/plot/README.md

 ### Contribution

-In case you have a good suggestion, you are always welcome to make a pull request.
+In case you have a good suggestion, a better implementation or something of your interest to add, you are always welcome to make a pull request.

 ## Installation

 ### Prerequisites

+* cc
+* OpenGL, GLUT
 * cmake
-* make
-* gcc/clang
-* GLUT

 ### Compiling